TinoDCodes/Simuka-DRace-BlockDAG-Hackathon-dApp/README.md

 # RaceChain

 RaceChain is a decentralized horse racing protocol that brings transparency, automation, and accessibility to global horse race betting.
-Built using Solidity, React, C#, and PostgreSQL, RaceChain delivers a trustless, fast, and globally accessible betting experience.
+Built using Solidity, NextJS, C#, and PostgreSQL, RaceChain delivers a trustless, fast, and globally accessible betting experience.

 ![RaceChain Banner](frontend/public/racechain-banner.png)